rh-galaxy/boulder/readme.md

 ////////////////////////////////
 Files

-*build
-    -linux
+* build
+    - linux
         -Makefile to build on linux
-        -virtualbox.txt which describes how to setup, build and run on a virtual machine (running linux) -mac
+        -virtualbox.txt which describes how to setup, build and run on a virtual machine (running linux)
+    - mac
-        -XCode 15 project files to build and run on mac -windows
+        -XCode 15 project files to build and run on mac
+    - windows
         -VS project files, to build and run on windows -build_release_files.bat, which builds the release zip packages

-*exe
+* exe
-    -executable files for windows, linux and mac
+    - executable files for windows, linux and mac
-    -data folder is common for all versions
+    - data folder is common for all versions

-*ext_include
+* ext_include
-    -external includes, with the exception of mac/fs*.* files
+    - external includes, with the exception of mac/fs*.* files

-*lib
+* lib
-    -external libs for windows, linux and mac
+    - external libs for windows, linux and mac

-*original_gfx
+* original_gfx
-    -source files for gfx
+    - source files for gfx

-*utils
+* utils
-    -fnt_comp - font compiler project source files (uses opengl and builds on windows and linux) -img_cut - image cutter project source files -res_comp - resource compiler project source files -zip_exec - zip executable flag fix project source files
+    - fnt_comp - font compiler project source files (uses opengl and builds on windows and linux)

-*src
+    - img_cut - image cutter project source files
+    - res_comp - resource compiler project source files
+    - zip_exec - zip executable flag fix project source files

+* src
-    -common - common source files for all projects, also includes gui.cpp/h and tileset.cpp/h which are used in both game and editor and depends on other code
+    - common - common source files for all projects, also includes gui.cpp/h and tileset.cpp/h which are used in both game and editor and depends on other code
-    -graph - common source files for handling graphics -editor - editor project source files
+    - graph - common source files for handling graphics
+    - editor - editor project source files
-    -boulder - game project source files
+    - boulder - game project source files